Bryce-Simpson/Bryce-Simpson.github.io/content/pages/posts/commonlinuxprivesc.md

 Once access is gained to a machine sudo -l should be ran to list what commands we can use as super user

+Inside vi, :!sh will spawn a shell. :q! will quit.